netscaler/citrix-adc-azure-templates/README.md

-# Citrix ADC (formerly known as NetScaler) Azure Templates
+# Citrix ADC (formerly known as Citrix ADC) Azure Templates

 ## Introduction
-Welcome to the GitHub repository for Citrix ADC (formerly known as NetScaler) ARM(Azure Resource Manager) templates.
+Welcome to the GitHub repository for Citrix ADC (formerly known as Citrix ADC) ARM(Azure Resource Manager) templates.
 This repository hosts [Citrix ADC](https://www.citrix.com/en-in/products/citrix-adc/) custom templates for deploying Citrix ADC in Microsoft Azure Cloud Services.
 All of the templates in this repository have been developed and maintained by the Citrix ADC engineering team.

 ## Citrix ADC: Load Balancer, SSL VPN, WAF& SSO